zalando-zmon/zmon-docs/docs/user/notifications.rst

 Notifications Reference
 ***********************

 ZMON provides several means of notification in case of alerts.
 Notifications will be triggered when alert status change.
+Please refer to
+:ref:`Notification options <notification-options-label>` for different worker configuration options.

 .. include:: notifications/hipchat.rst
 .. include:: notifications/http.rst